 Second, mantis shrimp has the best world’s eyes.
 While human eyes have three photoreceptors to be able to see red, green and blue then the mantis shrimp eyes have 16 photoreceptors.
 That means the mantis shrimp can see red, green, blue and 13 more colors that human can not have.
 I do wonder!
 Additionally, its eyes can see objects with three different parts of the same eye.
 In short, mantis shrimp has better sight from the eagles and most animals in the world plus us, human!

-Third, despite of its tiny size (max is 18 centimeters), mantis shrimp has the fastest punch and it is very strong!
+Third, despite its tiny size (max is 18 centimeters), mantis shrimp has the fastest punch and it is very strong!
 It has two raptorial appendages on the front of its body that could break glasses like showing in this video.
-Additionally, there were stories that the peacock mantis kept in aquarium attacked its human to bleed when trying to clean the aquarium.
-This shrimp is very protective of its territorial.
-I was careful when taking its picture during my dive – I did not want to annoy the shrimp to break my underwater camera lens!
+There was a story that the peacock mantis kept in aquarium attacked its human to bleed when trying to clean the aquarium.
+The shrimp is very protective of its territorial.
+I was careful when taking its picture during my dive – I did not want to annoy the shrimp to break my camera lens!

 A smart comic about the mantis shrimp created by the Oatmeal can be read here – Why the Mantis Shrimp is My New Favorite Animal.

 Please join me on indahs Facebook Page 😉